API Authentication

 The credential -- essentially being a cryptographic key -- you'll need to use to sign the challenge will depend on who is calling the api (User / Service Account), see more about that below.

-In order to complete the Login flow, or to sign User Action Challenges, you'll need to sign challenges using Credentials.
+In order to complete the Login flow, or sign User Action Challenges, users need to sign "challenges" using their Credential.

-The first time you registered with Dfns, you had to create a Credential (if you used Dfns Dashboard, it prompted you to with WebAuthn prompts).
-You can also register different credentials later on using our API.
+The first time you registered on Dfns dashboard, you created a Passkey credential.
+You can also register additional credentials later on using our API.

-Different kind of Credentials will be created, depending on your use case, and how you prefer to manage those credentials:
+Different kind of Credentials can be created, depending on your use case, and how you prefer to manage them:

-WebAuthn Credentials -> Use WebAuthn standard to create/manage those keys for you on your device (see more about that below).
-You can use WebAuthn Credentials if you need a User signature in-browser for example.
+Fido2 Credentials (aka "Passkeys" / "WebAuthn") -> Uses WebAuthn standard to create/manage passkeys on your device (see more about that below).
+You can use passkeys if you need a client-side User signature (eg. in a web app / native app).

 Key Credentials -> "manually" generate keypairs yourself, and store them however you see fit (see How to generate a keypair).
 You can use Key Credential if you need a Service Account sitting in your server to also be the signer for example.